The Nose Knows

 The actual deal breaker is daytime mouth breathing.
 How you breathe is not only a function of how open or blocked your nose is, but how you've learned to breathe.
 The "road" inside your nose may be open for "traffic," but if your brain hasn't figured that out, mouth breathing will continue per the established routine.

-Whichever way you breathe while awake, is probably how you're going to do it while asleep with CPAP in place.
+Whichever way you breathe while awake is likely how you're going to do it while asleep with CPAP in place.

 For more CPAP mask tips & tricks click the button below.